GoLangsam/pipe/examples/httpsyet/v5/README.md

 Further, using `anyThing=Site` (watch the change to the public type!) generated stuff becomes public (where intended) and can be seen in godoc.

+Last, but not least, the idea to have `Results` in a separate package has been abandoned, as this adds more complications than benefit.

+Now `result` lives inside the `httpsyet` package again - in `crawling.go`..

 ----

 Some remarks regarding changes to source files compared with the [previous](../v4) version: